CV Pipeline Customization#

 Customizing Models in the Tracker#

-The tracker internally uses three models:
+The tracker internally uses the following models:

 • Re-identification model for higher accuracy tracking as mentioned in VSS CV Pipeline Models